easttennesseecc-star/Q-Top-Dog-IDE/PHASE_13_VISUAL_SUMMARY.md

 ║   🎊 CONGRATULATIONS! 🎊                                       ║
 ║                                                                ║
-║   You now have a complete, professional OAuth authentication  ║ ║   system ready to make Q-IDE the most user-friendly IDE       ║ ║   on the market!                                              ║ ║                                                                ║ ║   Status: ✅ PRODUCTION READY                                 ║
+║   You now have a complete, professional OAuth authentication  ║ ║   system ready to make Top Dog the most user-friendly IDE       ║ ║   on the market!                                              ║ ║                                                                ║ ║   Status: ✅ PRODUCTION READY                                 ║